 How Long Can You Anchor A Boat?

 How long can you anchor a boat?
-Essentially, there is no law stating how long a boat can be anchored for.
-Although, anchoring is meant for short periods of time when left unattended.
-But with the proper size equipment, your vessel can survive being anchored for long period of time.
+Essentially, there is no law stating how long a boat can be anchored.
+Though anchoring is done for relatively short periods of time, with the proper size equipment, your vessel can survive being anchored for months or longer.

-Other factors may influence how long you anchor your boat.
+Other factors may influence how long boaters can anchor their boat.
 Policies may apply differently if you are anchoring on a dock in a marina compared to open water; therefore, location has an impact on the length of time.
-Eventually, you may need to come back to dry-land for supplies if you are anchored in open water as well.
+Eventually, you may need to come back to dry land for supplies if you are anchored in open water as well.

 Proper Anchor Equipment

 Not every boat is made equal, just as same as anchors.
 The proper gear will depend on the size of your vessel.
-There are larger boats that require heavier gear to compensate for their heavy displacement, especially when considering wind resistance.
+There are larger boats that require heavier gear to compensate for their heavy displacement, especially when considering wind resistance can make even a good holding come loose.

-In some situations, when space is provided, people will carry two anchors.
+In some situations, when space is provided, people will carry two anchors to prevent anchor drag.
 One they refer to as the lunch-hook, and the other a larger anchor for storms.
 As you can imagine, the lunch-hook is for calmer water when the weather is fair.
 The second anchor is for when those aboard are sleeping or battling through a storm.

-The proper equipment will contain an anchor, the rode (chain and line), and connecting elements.
+The proper equipment will contain an anchor, an anchor alarm, the rode (chain and line), and connecting elements.
 When choosing which anchor is correct for your boat, some factors to consider include:

 - Size and weight influence the size anchor you’ll need